qlu-lab/BADGERS/README.md

 - *db_name:*

     ID and name of selected traits involved in the analysis.
 To perform the analysis with all 1738 traits user can use file 1738_traits.csv as input.
-If user want to perform analysis with specific traits user can state traits they want in the input file.
-For example if user want to test the association between 50_raw.db, 20016_raw.db and input disease, for db_name input user should have a selected_traits.csv file like:
+If user wants to perform analysis with specific traits user can state traits they want in the input file.
+For example, if user wants to test the association between 50_raw.db, 20016_raw.db and input disease, for db_name input user should have a selected_traits.csv file like:
 <pre>
   50_raw,    Standing height
   20016_raw, Fluid intelligence score